kazu-pl/novel-server/README.md

+# how to generate tsconfig.json with default values:

+First, install typescript with:
+`yarn add typescript -D`

+and then generate default typescript config file with:
+`npx tsc --init`

 # how to find documents whose `title` or `name` or whatever field contains full or part string that front send in url as `search` param

 ```tsx